Watercolor with touches of opaque watercolor on cream wove paper

 Gift of Kate L. Brewster

-Britt Salversen, “‘Ennobling Processes’: Changing Definitions of Printmaking and Photography in the Late 19th Century”, Whistler in Review: Studies on James McNeill Whistler and Nineteenth-Century Art, vol. 2, Martha Tedeschi and Nigel Thorp (Eds.)
-(Glasgow, 2003), p.48 (ill.).
+Britt Salversen, “‘Ennobling Processes’: Changing Definitions of Printmaking and Photography in the Late 19th Century,” The Whistler Review: Studies on James McNeill Whistler and Nineteenth-Century Art 2, ed.
+Martha Tedeschi and Nigel Thorp (Glasgow, 2003), p.
+48 (ill., fig. 2).

 Chicago, Home of Mr. and Mrs. Walter Brewster, “Special View for the benefit of Chicago Public School Art Society of the Collection of Mr. and Mrs. Walter S. Brewster,” January 20–22, 1933, cat.
 36.